Becoming a school governor

 Will I receive training as a new governor?

 We receive a lot of support in terms of training from the local authority, which starts with a general induction process.
-In addition, any new governor would normally spend some time with the Headteacher and we are introducing a ‘buddy’ system for new governors.
+In addition, any new governor would normally spend some time with the Headteacher and we have a mentoring system for new governors.

 Is there any financial help available?